aderaaij/ardennl-gatsby/content/posts/2017-11-30--taking-gatsby-for-a-spin/index.md

 published: false
 ---

+## Summary

+GatsbyJS is a static site generator based on React.
+At the moment of writing, it's the *nouveau riche* on the estate, and if the name is anything to go by, we can expect some exciting new decadence from this development tool.

+## Introduction
+Ever since I started following the Gatsby Twitter account I've been wanting in on the action.
+The daily retweets of developers stating that Gatsby is the most exciting thing since they discovered the `marquee` tag totally convinced me, even though I had no idea if generating a static site based on React is something that makes sense.

+It turns out that it does make sense when it's done right.
+Leveraging React for

+It turns out that a React based static site generator does make sense, if you do it right.
+If you think about it, it doesn't really matter if you generate your site with

+## Features

+### Graphql

+### IMage Sharp

+## Some thoughts on gatsbys position in front-end

+### Beware of unreadable HTML

+## The future

 Gatsby totally played on my FOMO.
 Since following their twitter account and seeing their retweets of happy developers praising Gatsby as the most fun front-end experience